quintel/documentation/docs/main/biomass.md

 - as feedstock in chemical industry, for example bionaphtha and biomethanol
 - to produce hydrogen through gasification

-To get a quick overview of all future biomass flows and conversions, a Sankey diagram is available visualising these:
+To get a quick overview of all future biomass flows and conversions, a flow diagram is available visualising these:

 ![Biomass sankey](/img/docs/biomass_sankey.png)